Ozzie Smith: Post-playing career

 Smith has also been an entrepreneur in a variety of business ventures.
 Smith opened "Ozzie's" restaurant and sports bar in 1988, started a youth sports academy in 1990, became an investor in a grocery store chain in 1999, and partnered with David Slay to open a restaurant in the early 2000s.
 Of those businesses the youth academy remains in operation, with the restaurant having closed in 2010 after changing ownership and locations once.
 Aside from appearing in numerous radio and television commercials in the St. Louis area since retiring from baseball, Smith authored a children's book in 2006 and launched his own brand of salad dressing in 2008.

 Besides the National Baseball Hall of Fame, Smith has also been inducted or honored in other halls of fame and recognitions.
 In 1999, he ranked number 87 on The Sporting News list of the 100 Greatest Baseball Players, and finished third in voting at shortstop for the Major League Baseball All-Century Team.
 He was honored with induction into the Missouri Sports Hall of Fame, Alabama Sports Hall of Fame and the St. Louis Walk of Fame, and received an honorary Doctor of Humane Letters degree from Cal Poly.
 In January 2014, the Cardinals announced Smith among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for the inaugural class of 2014.

+In March 2023, Smith returned to his alma mater, as his statue in Baggett Stadium was rededicated as part of Ozzie Smith Plaza at the facility's entrance.

+Smith, who has served as president of the Gateway PGA REACH Foundation in St. Louis since 2010, has been helping grow the game of golf - especially with youth.
+The Golf Course Superintendents Association of America honored Smith with its highest honor in 2025, the Old Tom Morris Award.